tewarid/tewarid.github.io/_posts/2012/2012-05-02-enable-support-for-rndis-ethernet-devices-in-the-linux-kernel.md

 tags: rndis linux kernel buildroot
 comments: true
 ---
+# Enable support for RNDIS Ethernet devices in the Linux kernel

 Use `make menuconfig` - or `linux-menuconfig` when using Buildroot - to invoke the kernel configuration wizard.